Mitch Johnson: San Antonio Spurs (2019–present)

 On September 20, 2019, the San Antonio Spurs hired Johnson to be an assistant coach for head coach Gregg Popovich.
 He was promoted by the Spurs to be a full-time assistant coach on November 12, 2020, and he replaced assistant coach Tim Duncan, who stepped down from his position on the Spurs.
-On May 15, 2021, Johnson was the interim head coach in a 140–103 loss against the Phoenix Suns as Popovich watched Tim Duncan’s induction into the Basketball Hall of Fame.
+On May 15, 2021, Johnson was the interim head coach in a 140–103 loss against the Phoenix Suns as Popovich watched Tim Duncan's induction into the Basketball Hall of Fame.
 Johnson was the interim head coach again in a 110–99 win against the Indiana Pacers on March 2, 2023, as Popovich was unable to coach due to an illness.
+With the arrival of French star Victor Wembanyama in 2023, Johnson was given the duty of warming up the center before each game and they developed a close relationship.

 On November 2, 2024, Popovich was sidelined indefinitely from coaching due to a health issue, which was eventually revealed to be a stroke, and Johnson became the Spurs interim head coach.
-He started coaching the Spurs on November 2 in a game against the Minnesota Timberwolves, having been informed two and half hours before tip off that Popovich wasn’t available to coach because of illness, and the Spurs won 113–103 against the Timberwolves.
+He started coaching the Spurs on November 2 in a game against the Minnesota Timberwolves, having been informed two and half hours before tip off that Popovich was not available to coach because of illness, and the Spurs won 113–103 against the Timberwolves.
 This was the third time Johnson served as the interim head coach of the Spurs.
 Johnson served as the interim head coach until the end of the 2024-25 season due to Popovich sitting out from coaching for the rest of the season.

-On May 2, 2025, Johnson was promoted to become the head coach of the Spurs, following Popovich’s decision to step down after 29 seasons.
+On May 2, 2025, Johnson was promoted to become the head coach of the Spurs, following Popovich's decision to step down after 29 seasons.
 As Popovich had only coached 5 games during the 2024–25 season, the NBA announced on July 2 that they would credit the 32–45 record of the remaining 77 games to Johnson.

+During the 2025-26 season, Johnson led the Spurs to a 62-20 record and the two-seed in the Western Conference.
+Johnson and the Spurs advanced to the playoffs, where they faced the Portland Trail Blazers in the First Round and won in five games.
+This also become Johnson’s first playoff series win.
+In the Semi-Finals, they faced the Minnesota Timberwolves, and they had won in six games.
+In the Western Conference Finals, Johnson and the Spurs faced off against the top-seed and defending champion Oklahoma City Thunder, eventually winning in 7 games after trailing three games to two.
+Johnson helped lead the Spurs to their first NBA Finals since 2014, where they fell in five games to the New York Knicks despite holding double-digit leads in each game, including surrendering a 29-point advantage in Game 4, an NBA Finals record.